techypoint/techypoint.github.io/_posts/docker/2020-09-14-docker-repositories.md

 ---
 title: "Docker Hub"
 author: "Varun Bisht"
-description: "Website basics terms and concepts-hosting, domain name, Git and SEO"
-keywords: "web hosting,hosting meaning,domain name meaning,Git,SEO"
+description: "Docker Hub is a place where you can store your images and make available to others.
+It is same as Github where you store and share your code with others."
+keywords: "docker push,download docker image manually,docker pull,docker login"
 category: "docker"
 permalink: "/docker/repositories"
-date: 2020-08-17 11:00:00 am
-image: "/assets/img/docker/docker-hub.png"
+image: "/assets/img/docker/repositories/docker-hub.png"
-featureImage: "/assets/img/docker/docker-hub.png"
+featureImage: "/assets/img/docker/repositories/docker-hub.png"
 ---
 Docker Hub is a place where you can store your images and make available to others.
 It is same as Github where you store and share your code with others.